 If you sleep with a partner whose snoring and/or sleep apnea is disruptive to your sleep, it’s up to you to take charge.
 It’s important to be sensitive, but you still have to encourage your partner to get treatment for their problem.
 Their health and yours depends on it.

-If you’re looking for more information about sleep apnea treatment options in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you’re looking for more information about sleep apnea treatment options in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.